When Someone Goes Missing.......What to do next!

 Here are some immediate steps to take-

-- Assign a family representative.
+- Assign a family representative as a point of contact.

 Get Your Mind Centered

-As Human beings we need hope to exist so it is important to keep up your hope.
-Next get a notebook and pen to record everything you can.
-Keep your note pad with you at all times and write down everything that comes to memory.
+As Human beings, we need hope to exist so it is important to keep up your hope!
+Next, get a notebook and pen to record everything you can.
+Keep your notepad with you at all times and write down everything that comes to memory.
 Build a timeline of events as this can be extremely helpful when getting the facts of your case in order.

-If the home shows signs of forced entry or violence call the police immediately and do not enter the premise.
+If the home shows any signs of forced entry or violence call the police immediately and do not enter the premise.

-Here are some places to look-
+Here are some places to look;

-Look for calendars or notes and any other item that might confirm where your missing loved one might be or what their intentions might have been.
+Calendars or notes and any other item that might confirm where your missing loved one might be or what their intentions might have been.

-Ask the people you call about the last time they saw or spoke to them and if anything was said about going out of town, the persons demeanor, etc.
+Call their Work and ask to speak to one or more of their coworkers or even their supervisor, manager, or owner.
+Ask the people you make contact with about the last time they saw or spoke to them if anything was said about going out of town, the person's demeanor, etc.

 Determine if their car or anything else is missing.
 Record it in your notebook.

-Call the Police
+Calling the Police

 A common misconception is that you have to wait 24 hours before you can report a person missing, the truth is--report them right away!
 You need to be prepared for the police and what they will and will not tell you.
 Remember to keep a log of all the activities including the dates, times, people, case numbers, etc.

 Have a written list of the missing person’s friends and enemies with notes about each one.
-How long they have known each other, why they are enemies, contact info, etc
+How long they have known each other, why they are enemies, contact info, etc.

 Give the police a recent photo of the missing person.
-This photo should show them as they would appear in every day life.
+This photo should show them as they would appear in everyday life.
 This is no time for glamour shots.

 Give the police descriptions of unique physical features.
 Bald spot, body art, Tattoo.
 Jewelry that they always wore.
+(Jewelry is important as it may be sold and many pawn shops keep records.)

-If you suspect the person was abducted from their home or car INSIST ON FINGER PRINTING THE HOUSE or Car.
-The police may tell you that there is no reason to finger print.
-They may try to tell you that since you and or others have been in the house that finger printing would be a waste of time.
+If you suspect the person was abducted from their home or car INSIST ON FINGERPRINTING THE HOUSE or CAR.
+The police may tell you that there is no reason to fingerprint.
+They may try to tell you that since you and or others have been in the house that fingerprinting would be a waste of time.
 TELL THEM TO DO IT.
-Or immediately find and pay a private detective with police connections to do it for you.
-And try to keep others out of the area to be fingerprinted until it has been done.NOTE: Private Investigators aka PI - Some PI's really want to help and will be willing to do so for a portion of the reward money.
-Others will ask you for exclusive contracts and payments.
-Find a reputable firm.
-Ask the police for recommendations, check references, check the Better Business Bureau.
-Ask about the fees and be sure that you and the PI have a written understanding of the services to be provided and the associated cost.
+Or immediately find and pay a private detective to do it for you.
+And try to keep others out of the area to be fingerprinted until it has been done.

 After the police decide that there is truly a missing person and/or if they suspect foul play, they will start looking for suspects.
 The first suspect will be you, family members, or other persons who knew the missing person closely.
 Statistically speaking 80% of cases that involve foul play are committed by a family member or someone close to the family.
 So be ready.
 A lie detector test and interrogation techniques can be very unsettling, but it is a very necessary part of the investigative process.

-Ask the police what their plans are and how you can help?
+Ask the police what their plans are and how you can help.

 Ask if they have other departments or agencies assisting.